-Flea treatment for cats and dogs at Vet4life
+Flea and Worm treatment for cats and dogs at Vet4life

 Pets can catch fleas, ticks, scabies and ear mites simply through being near other pets, or by passing through high risk areas when out and about, such as the long grass out in the countryside.